 Being a mother is a blessing, but not all are blessed with it.
 There are women who cannot carry a baby.
 The most saddening part for a woman is when she cannot have her own baby.
 However, even if the biology restricts, the couple can still have a baby.
 How?
 Through surrogacy!
 We are not surprised to know that you don’t know everything about it.
 That’s what we are here for- to tell you What Is a Surrogate Mother and How Does Surrogacy Work.
 It’s not necessary that you are a couple with a female and a male counterpart.
-The gay and lesbian couples too can have their own baby now.
+The homosexual couples too can have their own baby now.
 We say our own because… well, scroll below!

 What Is a Surrogate Mother and How Does Surrogacy Work